-S. No. Shareholder's Name Shareholdii ng at the begi year nning of the Shareholding at the end of the year % change in share- No. of Shares % of total Shares of the company %of Shares Pledged / en- cumbered to total shares No. of % of to- %of Shares Shares tal Shares Pledged / of the encumbered to company total shares holding during the year 1 Satin Creditcare Network Limited 94999994 100 0 99999994 100 0 0 iii) Change in Promoters' Shareholding (please specify, if there is no change):
+S. No. Shareholder's Name Shareholdii Shareholding at the beginning of the year Shareholding at the end of the year No. of Shares % of total Shares of the company %of Shares Pledged / en- cumbered to total shares No. of Shares % of to- tal Shares of the company %of Shares Pledged / encumbered to total shares in share- holding during the year 1 Satin Creditcare Network Limited 94999994 100 0 99999994 100 0 0 iii) Change in Promoters' Shareholding (please specify, if there is no change):